-Now that he’s been released from the hospital and although he does have a broken collarbone, NASCAR Xfinity Series star Connor Zilisch will have one of the most important meetings of his life in the next day or so.
+Connor Zilisch has been released from the hospital, even though he has a broken collarbone.
+And, in a day or two, the NASCAR Xfinity Series star will have one of the most important meetings of his life.

 Advertisement

-Trackhouse Racing team owner Justin Marks, along with JR Motorsports’ owners Dale Earnhardt Jr. and Kelley Earnhardt Miller, who Zilisch races for in the Xfinity Series (he’s also a Cup development driver for Trackhouse), representatives from Chevrolet and many of Zilisch’s main sponsors will all likely be on hand for a very deep, heart-to-heart talk with Zilisch.
+Trackhouse Racing team owner Justin Marks, JR Motorsports’ owners Dale Earnhardt Jr. and Kelley Earnhardt Miller, who Zilisch races for in the Xfinity Series (he’s also a Cup development driver for Trackhouse), representatives from Chevrolet, and many of Zilisch’s main sponsors will all likely be present for a very serious, heart-to-heart talk with Zilisch.

-“It’s a discussion that we all have to have,” Marks said the obvious during media availability on Sunday.
-“We haven’t really talked about much obviously since yesterday, but in the little bit that we’ve discussed in some of the quiet moments over the last 24 hours, it’s going to have to be a group decision.
+“It’s a discussion that we all have to have,” Marks said on Sunday.
+“We haven’t really talked about much, obviously, since yesterday, but in the little bit that we’ve discussed in some of the quiet moments over the last 24 hours, it’s going to have to be a group decision.

 “It’s going to have to be sponsors, Chevrolet, the team, taking care of his development, taking care of him as a human and as an athlete, and then keeping his motivations high and making sure he knows he’s got a group of people behind him that are supportive of him.”